-- 4.15 The Student Welfare Officer will provide younger overseas students (students under the age of 18 years) with important age and culturally appropriate safety information, including - What to do and who to contact in an emergency, and - How to seek assistance and report any incident or allegation of sexual, physical or other abuse. - 4.16 All students under the age of 18 years will be provided with a Student Safety Card which includes: - for any student on a CAAW letter in homestay accommodation, the homestay accommodation provider's address, home telephone number and mobile numbers. - Ozford's contact details including 24/7 contact details for Head of Student Support - general emergency contact information - a statement that "Ozford is regulated by the Victorian Registration and Qualifications Authority (VRQA).
+- 4.15 The International Student Coordinator (currently the Student Services Coordinator) will provide younger overseas students (students under the age of 18 years) with important age and culturally appropriate safety information, including - What to do and who to contact in an emergency, and - How to seek assistance and report any incident or allegation of sexual, physical or other abuse. - 4.16 All students under the age of 18 years will be provided with a Student Safety Card which includes: - for any student on a CAAW letter in homestay accommodation, the homestay accommodation provider's address, home telephone number and mobile numbers, - Ozford's contact details including 24/7 contact details for Head of Student Support - general emergency contact information - a statement that "Ozford is regulated by the Victorian Registration and Qualifications Authority (VRQA).
 Students can contact VRQA at www.vrqa.vic.gov.au".